jgoodz/Aion-AVM-Starter-Guide/README.md

 ```
-This new contract has additional getStorage and setStorage functions that can get and set values to the AVM testnet.
+This new contract has additional setString and getString functions that can get and set values to the AVM testnet.

 To compile your changes: